ArveVM/HomeAssistantConfig4/avm_yaml/packages/solutions/cameras.md

   <br />

   #### To install you should:
-  - Installed Frigate docker
+  - Install Frigate docker
   - add config to Frigate-docker (config-file need to be created, verify in Frigate web-ui that you have connection to camera(s))
   - Installed HA frigate-integration (ensure you get in the frigate-cameras)

   - copy and insert code for card whereever suitable for your installation
-  - redo/change to your naming standards  :)
+  - redo/change to your naming standards/cameras/entities  :)

   <br />